Set up guide for the CNC router

-- Smallest shape that can be cut out successfully is 150mm x150mm.
+- The smallest shape that can be cut out successfully is 150mm x150mm.

 - Sometimes cut-outs have to be tabbed to help hold them to the table when being cut.

-- To stop movement on the table, it is fitted with a vacuum that hold your cut-outs down.
-The can move if they are too small.
+- To stop movement, the table is fitted with a vacuum that hold your cut-outs down.
+They can move if they are too small.
 To stop this, the operator can tab your cut-outs to the main sheet.